tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 var target_pos : Vector3 = navigation_agent_3d.get_next_path_position()
 ```

 Try to **play the game** and click somewhere.
-If the clicked position was on the `NavMesh` the enemy should go there.
+If the clicked position was on the `NavMesh`, the enemy should go there.

 ## NavMesh and Enemy Fixes
 Duration: hh:mm:ss

-If you played around with our current setup enough you might have noticed that the enemy can get **stuck on corners**, cannot **climb the steps**, etc. We will go through these issues and fix them.
+If you played around with our current setup enough, you might have noticed that the enemy can get **stuck on corners**, cannot **climb the steps**, etc. We will go through these issues and fix them.

 ### Debug View
 For easier debugging, let's open the enemy scene and look in the `NavigationAgent3D`'s **Inspector**.